lfernando-silva/inpe-weather-api/README.md

   "visibilidade": "6000"
 }
 ```

+getCapitalsForecast()
+* Params: None
+* Returns: JSON array of airportStatus, but only for capitals.

 ## About language
 * As the API cames from a brazilian governamental service, the default language of response is the brazilian portuguese.
 However, the code language is english, as the most known libraries.